 Food and Accommodation in Annapurna Base Camp Trek in February

 Annapurna Base Camp region is almost empty with very few trekkers and hence finding excellent accommodation is very easy.
-February is not the most popular months for trekking.
-The tea houses, lodges, guest houses offer you maximum facilities at a low cost.
+February is not the most popular month for trekking.
+The tea houses, lodges, and guest houses offer you maximum facilities at a low cost.
 The trekking in February is most suited for budget travellers.

 You don’t even need to book early but you might as well book early to be safe.
 The rooms offered along the trail have basic facilities like two separate beds, a warm blanket, and a common bathroom.
 At lower elevations, you might find facilities like hot water and Wi-Fi as well.
 As you move up the trail, the facilities get scarce, and you will have to compromise with the luxurious amenities.

-You need to carry a sleeping bag in case the blankets offered in your stay is not enough.
+You need to carry a sleeping bag in case the blankets offered during your stay is not enough.
 The food provided throughout the trek is the staple diet of “Dal-Bhat.”
 It typically includes rice, pulses, lentils, spinach, meat and pickles.
 The balanced diet of “dal bhat” twice a day keeps you charged throughout the trek!